theseus-rs/ristretto/README.md

 - Url class loading from jars and modules
 - Reading, writing, verifying classes
 - Verification of class files is supported, but is still a work in progress.
+- Just-In-Time (JIT) compilation for functions that exclusively use primitive type byte code

 ### Limitations

 #### Instructions

 The Invokedynamic instruction is not implemented.

+#### Just-In-Time (JIT) Compilation

+The JIT compiler only supports functions that use primitive type byte codes.
+The JIT compiler is not implemented for functions that use array, reference/object byte codes or call other functions.

 #### Threading